| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 secondarily by imaginary value.

-label function assigns labels to vectors and matrices.
+function assigns labels to vectors and matrices.
 If

 x is a vector, a is assigned as its element labels.
 If